leiwanglsu/geog4057/Homeworks/Assignment 3 ModelBuilder with ArcGIS.md

 #### Add tools

 - Create a new model called "IteratorFor"
-- From Iteratores, add iterator For Tool to the model
+- From Iterators, add iterator For Tool to the model
 - In the Utilities list, click Collect Values
 - In the model, click anywhere and type "Buffer" and add the Buffer Tool to the model
 - Similarly, add the Clip and Summary Statistics tools to the model